mrchow330/Neighborhood-Safety-App/README.md

 Set up/Build
 -------
 1. Clone this repository.
-2. Navigate to the Neighborhood-Safety-App folder in your terminal.
+2. Navigate to the Neighborhood-Safety-App folder _inside_ the Neighborhood-Safety-App repo in your terminal.
 3. In your terminal, run the following:

 ```bash